 - Headline design.
 Once you’ve identified a good headline, try a few variations of the headline font, color and line breaks until you settle on one that stands out and reads cleanly without causing eye strain.

 - Pop-up form field labels.
-Test different fonts and placements—inline, above the field, or on the left?
-Make sure they’re correctly aligned after each time you move them, as a messy or cluttered-looking form discourages visitors from signing up.
+Test different fonts and placements — inline, above the field, or on the left?
+Make sure they’re correctly aligned after each time you move them — a messy or cluttered-looking form discourages visitors from signing up.

 - User escape routes.
 Should your pop-up have an exit button, a “No Thanks” link, or something else?
 Do your users want to close the pop-up by clicking on the background outside it?
-You won’t know what keeps your visitors happiest until you test, and in this case you might find that website heat-mapping or visit recording technology gives you the deepest insight into what your users do when they experience your pop-up.
+You won’t know what makes your visitors happiest until you test.

 - Call to action copy.
 Don’t stick with the default “Submit” button copy.
 Test some more specific copy options like “Get Your Free Report,” “Download Now” or “Sign Me Up.”

-Even after you’ve tested your pop-up almost to extinction, it’s never a done deal.
+Even after considerable testing, it’s never a done deal.
 Re-test elements from time to time if you think there might be room for improvement.
-In fact, re-test even if you don’t think so, because there’s always room for improvement somewhere.
+Test different pop-ups for different audiences.
+There’s always room for improvement somewhere!

 So What’s the Secret to Pleasant Pop-Ups?

 Relevance, on an individual scale.
-For pop-ups that don’t annoy anyone, you need to find out who you’re talking to and then make your offer as personalized as if you were consulting with that visitor face-to-face.
-Web personalization is complex, but there are some elegant solutions available to put the power in your hands without a steep learning curve.
+To deliver good pop-ups, you need to find out who you’re talking to and then make your offer as personalized as if you were consulting with that visitor face-to-face.

-The other big secret is to test, evaluate, split and iterate, then test some more.
-A quick review of recent case studies shows that conversion rates differ widely in many tests, and variations in pop-up content or design can increase or decrease conversion by 10%, 100% or even 1000% compared to the control.
-That means that making a single well-chosen change to your pop-up could potentially double its effectiveness, so test each element to find out which are the keys to your pop-up’s success.
+The other big secret is to test, evaluate, iterate, then test some more.
+Making a single well-chosen change to your pop-up could potentially double its effectiveness, so test each element to find out which are the keys to your pop-up’s success.